karlhorky/playwright-tricks/README.md

     playwright/pernExtensiveImmersiveStudentBrowses.spec.ts:95:3 › PERN Extensive (Immersive) student browses › PERN Extensive (Immersive) student browses
 ```

+Downsides:

+1. Because this isn't integrated with the Playwright test lifecycle, the test may still succeed in certain cases - eg. if the stderr occurs at the end of the test
+2. Exiting the server causes a weird disconnect in Playwright UI Mode, where all tests re-run afterwards will fail

 ## Import custom file types in tests

 As of Sep 2025, Playwright doesn't support importing file types beyond JavaScript and TypeScript in tests: